 "Necessity" for a compliance schedule is determined on the basis of whether associated effluent limits can be met upon the effective date of the permit.
 A compliance schedule is necessary if there is information in the permit record that shows that the discharger cannot immediately comply with the underlying permit limits.
 A compliance schedule is only necessary if the effluent limitations are being added to the permit for the first time or if more stringent effluent limits are being added to a renewal permit based on a change in water quality standards.
 If water quality data exists to establish a level of water quality that can be achieved, then it is also necessary to establish an interim limit in the permit for the pollutant of concern.
 If data does not exist, then a report-only requirement should be included in the permit.
-A compliance schedule is being issued to meet federal technology-based effluent limitation guidelines, or if a compliance schedule is based solely on the time needed to develop a use attainability analysis, site specific standard, alternatives analysis for antidegredation or a discharger specific variance.
+A compliance schedule is not necessary if it is being proposed for a new discharger, if the compliance schedule is being issued to meet federal technology-based effluent limitation guidelines, or if a compliance schedule is based solely on the time needed to develop a use attainability analysis, site specific standard, alternatives analysis for antidegredation or a discharger specific variance.

-The division evaluated the necessity of a permit compliance schedule for Total Inorganic Nitrogen and Total Phosphorus and determined that a compliance schedule for Total phosphorus is necessary as the permittee cannot meet the applicable limitations in the permit upon the effective date.
+The division evaluated the necessity of a permit compliance schedule for Total Inorganic Nitrogen and Total Phosphorus and determined that a compliance schedule for Total Inorganic Nitrogen and Total phosphorus is necessary as the permittee cannot meet the applicable limitations in the permit upon the effective date.
 Regulation 85 limits are being applied for the first time to the Avon WWTF and Edwards WWTF and deadlines for infrastructure improvements for those facilities were placed ahead of the Vail WWTF to maximize nutrient reductions.
 Effluent limitations based upon Regulation 31 for Total Inorganic Nitrogen and Total Phosphorus will be applied for the first time to the Vail WWTF and, given the physical constraints of that location, this sequence of improvements will allow the permittee to conduct just one major infrastructure improvement project at the Vail WWTF to reduce nutrients as may be needed under Regulation 31.

-The division has also evaluated the necessity of a permit compliance schedule for total recoverable arsenic, dissolved copper, as well as sulfide in Section VI.B of this fact sheet.
-Based on this review, the division has determined that a compliance schedule for total recoverable arsenic, dissolved copper, and sulfide at outfall 001A is "necessary" as the permittee cannot meet the effluent limitations in the permit upon the effective date.
-These outfalls were previously covered under the previous permit, and effluent limits for total recoverable arsenic and sulfide are being applied for the first time, while effluent limits for dissolved copper are lower than they were in the previous permit.
-Data does exist to establish interim limits for total recoverable arsenic, dissolved copper, and sulfide.
+The division has also evaluated the necessity of a permit compliance schedule for total recoverable arsenic and sulfide in Section VI.B of this fact sheet.
+Based on this review, the division has determined that a compliance schedule for total recoverable arsenic and sulfide at outfall 001A is "necessary" as the permittee cannot meet the effluent limitations in the permit upon the effective date.
+These outfalls were previously covered under the previous permit, and effluent limits for total recoverable arsenic and sulfide are being applied for the first time.
+Data does exist to establish interim limits for sulfide.
+An interim limit for total arsenic for outfall 001A is established based on previous monitoring data.